-See The COMSOL Utility Methods section to get more information about the methods available using the ModelUtil object.
+See Methods in the ComsolUtil Class section to get more information about the methods available using the ModelUtil object.

 In addition to the COMSOL Utility object you can create the COMSOL RibbonUtility object, which allows to access each operation available from the COMSOL ribbon using specific methods.